Iliain/silverstripe-accessible/README.md

 Provides a number of additions to Silverstripe to make it more accessible.

-* Adds Caption and AltText fields to Images
+* Adds Caption and AltText fields to Images (both in templates and in WYSIWYGs)
 * Adds accessibility features to the Links provided by [sheadawson/silverstripe-linkable](https://github.com/sheadawson/silverstripe-linkable) and [gorricoe/silverstripe-link](https://github.com/gorriecoe/silverstripe-link)

 ## Installation (with composer)